ImBobby/Baze-Validation/README.markdown

 1. **Attribute `novalidate` will be added to `<form>`** to prevent browser's form validation.
 2. Baze Validation will validate all elements inside `<form>` that has `required` attribute. **Elements without `required` attribute (optional field) will be ignored**.
-3. If a field does not pass, Baze Validation will add `form-input--error` class (customizable) and an error message with class `form-msg-error` (customizable) will be added after the element.
+3. If a field does not pass, Baze Validation will add `input-invalid` class (customizable) and an error message with class `msg-error` (customizable) will be added after the element.
-4. If pass, Baze Validation will add `form-input--success` to the input.
+4. If pass, Baze Validation will add `input-valid` to the input.

 ### Styling